-Set up accounts payable invoice matching validation
+Set up Accounts payable invoice matching validation

 - Go to Accounts payable > Setup > Accounts payable parameters.

-- Click the Invoice validation tab.
+- Select the Invoice validation tab.

 - Select whether approval is required before an invoice that contains discrepancies for invoice matching can be posted.
-If this is set to Allow with warning, visual indication will display when a discrepancy for invoice matching exceeds the tolerance.
+If set to Allow with warning, visual indication will display when a discrepancy for invoice matching exceeds the tolerance.
 However, you will be able to post the invoice.
 To use workflows together with invoice matching validation, make sure that the Post invoice with discrepancies field is set to Allow with warning to avoid having to approve multiple times.

 - In the Automatically update invoice header match status field, select whether matching will be performed automatically during invoice data entry by the system.
 The recommended setting is Yes, unless you are experiencing data entry performance concerns.
 Disabling automatic updates may enable faster system performance because the invoice matching validation will be bypassed during data entry.
 The data entry clerk will need to manually update the invoice’s match status to see the invoice matching validation results when this is set to No.